thorntonjonathanxu/100-days-of-code/log.md

 Today I wanted to focus on the aspects of categorizing data and displaying that information with matplotlib.
 Was able to build out a few pivot tables to show the breakdown by neighbor and built simple dataframe calls to display the content for age, gender, and neighborhood.

 I also inserted the mass data dump for the CSV file which I’ll use for my overall dataset now that I have general familiarization of the data.
 Am interested in refining the API call to grab the most current result-set every x number of days and determine where I’ll store this information in the longer term.

+### Day 3:
+Today I focused on import libraries for additional visualization tools including Plotly and Altair and getting the basic framework content interacting with Vscode.
+Didn't make a lot of progress as I was having issues with Anaconda rendering the visualizations and then realized that VSC doesn't host the plotly or altair visualizations locally so switched to Jupyter Notebook environment.

+A bit of a light day for development on the project but this is a rest day before going into more intense data models.